OPCFoundation/UA-CloudLibrary/README.md

 * Simple OPC UA Information Model authoring UI
 * Cross-platform: Runs on any edge or cloud that can host a container and a PostgreSQL instance

-## Getting Started (Client Access)
+## Using the UA Cloud Library from a Client Application

-If you want to access the globally hosted instance from the OPC Foundation at https://uacloudlibrary.opcfoundation.org from our software, you can integrate the source code from the SampleConsoleClient found in this repo.
+If you want to access your own instance or the globally hosted instance from the OPC Foundation at https://uacloudlibrary.opcfoundation.org from our software, you can integrate the source code from the SampleConsoleClient found in this repo.
 It exercises the REST API.

 **Warning:** In the latest version of the REST API, a new infomodel/find2 API is introduced, returning a [UANameSpace](https://raw.githubusercontent.com/OPCFoundation/UA-CloudLibrary/refs/heads/main/Opc.Ua.CloudLib.Client/Models/UANameSpace.cs) structure, to align it with the rest of the REST API.
 The SampleConsoleClient is updated to work with the latest version of the REST API.
 Please update your client code accordingly if you were using an older version of the REST API!
 The older version will be removed in a future version of the API.